Fun in the Sun

 As states ease travel restrictions, we have many clients renting lake houses, mountain houses, and beach houses in various areas of the country.
 With these types of rentals, you may want to rent a boat, jet ski, or ATV for everyone to have a little fun on their time off.
 We hope you enjoy every moment of your time away, but we also want you to be safe and be properly covered and educated if an accident occurs.

 Some people assume that there is coverage under a homeowner’s policy or a personal umbrella policy for rented boats, jet skis, ATVS, or any other recreational vehicles, but many times that is not the case.
 Each insurance company has a different policy that outlines what is covered and what is excluded.
-Please reach out to your Swingle Collins Personal Insurance Advisor and ask them to review your policies to confirm your coverages.
+Please reach out to your Swingle Collins Personal Risk Advisor and ask them to review your policies to confirm your coverages.

 Here are a few things to consider when renting a property: